Curved Page Divider

 There's no such thing as a perfect parent.
 Despite how much you prepare, there will always be times when you need to correct things.

-Devote your time and energy to caring for a child the best you can.
+Devote your time and energy to caring for a child to the best of your ability.
 Communicate with them, tell them you love them, and learn from past mistakes.

 Myth #8: You Can't Adopt a Child from a Different Race or Ethnicity